Welcome to Generation Services

 - May provide you and supply customers long-term pricing mechanisms

 If you are a power user looking to contract with an embedded generator (a generator connected directly to National Grid), or vice versa, we can help start a Third Party Netting relationship that balances the financial and environmental ambitions of both parties.

 Long-term solutions (long-term PPAs)

 A tailored longer term agreement, enabling stability

 - Long-term framework agreements to help with the financing of your generation project

 - Help to maximise your power value by linking your payments to an open and liquid market index

 - Guaranteed off take of your power and associated benefits for up to 15 years

-Underpin your generation activity with a five to fifteen year Power Purchase Agreement (PPA).
+Underpin your generation activity with a five to 15 year PPA.
 Product structures can be tailored to your specific requirements.